banjo/utils/packages/utils/README.md

 #### createMockCreator

 > Create a new create mock function to update the base mock with the partial mock.
+Will overwrite arrays.

 ```ts
 const numbersMock = { a: 1, b: 2, c: 3 };